i-am-mmazzucco/i-am-mmazzucco/README.md

-- 🤔 &nbsp; Passionate software developer with a curiosity for exploring new technologies and developing innovative software solutions.
+- 🤔 &nbsp;Passionate software developer with a curiosity for exploring new technologies and developing innovative software solutions.

-- 🎓 &nbsp; Currently studying Software Engineering to further develop skills and knowledge.
+- 🎓 &nbsp;Currently studying Software Engineering to further develop skills and knowledge.

-- 🌱 &nbsp; Expanding expertise in frontend development and backend architectures to design and implement robust software systems.
+- 🌱 &nbsp;Expanding expertise in frontend development and backend architectures to design and implement robust software systems.